 How To Change Your Brake Pads or Replace Your Brake Pads?

 Changing brake pads on a car can be a simple process, but it’s important to know the steps to avoid any complications.
 Here is an outline of the process:

-- Park your car in a safe location where you won’t be disturbed.
+- Park your car in a safe location.
+So no one will disturb you.

 - Disconnect the negative battery cable first by biting off the end that connects to the battery and pulling slowly until it comes free.
 Then make sure both ends are clear of any metal objects before continuing.

 - Remove all four bolts that hold on each wheel hubcap with a socket wrench (or equivalent).
 Carefully loosen them 1/4 turn at a time while holding onto one side of each bolt head with pliers in case it falls off during removal.
 Take note of which way they’re facing before removing them so you don’t lose them later on!
 If necessary, mark these bolts or their positions with painter’s tape prior to removal just in case something goes wrong.

 - Remove hubcaps from wheels using jack stands or cinder blocks if available, loading each one carefully onto your work surface so as not to damage nearby components.

 5 Must-Have Tools To Change Brake Pad Replacement

 Brake pads are an important part of any car, and you must keep them in good condition.
 One of the most commonly replaced parts on a car is the brake pads.
 While they may not seem very important, brake pads play an essential role in stopping a car quickly and preventing injuries.
 The friction that the pad causes when it makes contact with the rotor will slow down or stop the car.
 Here are five must-have tools to do changing brake job:

 This tool allows you to remove the brake pad without having to take off the wheel.
 In addition, it can be used to loosen other parts of the car that are stuck.